 Detail the approximate timing of major events and follow-up activities in chronological order.
-Be mindful of the 12-month project funding limit.
+Be mindful of time limits from the project's funding.

-- A well-reasoned timeline reflects the project's feasibility and timeliness of anticipated impacts. - Inclusion of IRB, IACUC, or other regulatory approval, as needed, should also be included in the timeline. - Presenting the timeline in a table format, particularly for longer and more complex projects, is often helpful for ease of interpretation. - Expected Outcomes & Sustainability approximately 1 page
+- A well-reasoned timeline reflects the project's feasibility and timeliness of anticipated impacts. - Inclusion of IRB, IACUC, or other regulatory approval, as needed, should also be included in the timeline. - Presenting the timeline in a table format, particularly for longer and more complex projects, is often helpful for ease of interpretation.

+Expected Outcomes & Sustainability approximately 1 page